 David Gleason is a Latin radio pioneer.
 His fifty-six years in radio broadcasting have included executive, management, and consulting positions for major radio stations in the U.S., Mexico, Argentina, Ecuador and Puerto Rico.
 He has stood at the highest levels of companies like Univision.
 He is also the architect of one of the greatest standing radio history libraries on the whole internet.
-If you are looking for searchable information inside the most respected periodicals and trades for the past hundred years or so, you have to check out his American Radio History website.
 Here’s what Gleason had to say about Miami radio, the Tone Latino label, and bolero-rock.

 Interview by ©Jacob Katel